 About this release

-This release by Public Health Scotland (PHS) provides information on findings of the Detailed Inspection Programme of Primary 7 (P7) children in school year 2022/23.
-The National Dental Inspection Programme (NDIP) is carried out annually under the auspices of the Scottish Dental Epidemiology Co-ordinating Committee on behalf of NHS Boards.
+This release by Public Health Scotland (PHS) provides information on findings of the Detailed Inspection Programme of Primary 1 (P1) children in school year 2023/24.
+NDIP is carried out annually under the auspices of the Scottish Dental Epidemiology Co-ordinating Committee on behalf of NHS Boards.

 Main points

-Image caption Trend in the percentage of P7 children with no obvious decay experience in Scotland; 2005-2023
+Image caption The percentage of P1 children in Scotland with no obvious decay experience; 1988-20241

-• There has been an improvement in the inequality metrics, but dental health inequalities persist.
-Only 71.9% (49.9% in 2009) of P7 children living in the most deprived quintile have no obvious decay experience compared to 88.0% (76.2% in 2009) living in the least deprived quintile.
+• Child oral health inequalities remain with 60.1% of children living in the most deprived areas having no obvious decay experience, compared to 83.6% in the least deprived areas.

 Background